nlburgin/do-after-finished/README.md

 And the beeping indeed commenced in 19 seconds.

 ### alarmclock-cron
 There is a variant of the wrapper script that runs a command instead of beeping infinitely.
-It has different semantics to do-after-finished; it accepts any shell expression, which is passed as a single argument (so the command should be in quotes)
+It has different semantics to `do-after-finished`; it accepts any shell expression, which is passed as a single argument (so the command must be grouped with its args as a quoted string)

 ```